Bisher 1318 mal gespeichert

 ***Sorry, but we are not able to take workaways travelling with dogs.
 We foster puppies here that are vulnerable to infection.

 We retired from our hectic life in the UK in 2003 and came to live on this dilapidated almond farm in a beautiful valley, 35 minutes from Malaga airport.
 We brought with us various animals, cats, dogs, a rabbit and our collection of ducks, chickens, geese and turkeys.
 Since then we have lost them all, but gained many more including 3 horses.
-Right now we have 8 dogs and 5 cats and 2 horses and some chickens.
+Right now we have 8 dogs and 3 cats and 2 horses and some chickens.
+Please note, the horses are pets and not really rideable.

 We made many improvements to the property when we first arrived including installing electricity, drains and water as well as turning what was a four roomed empty building into our now nice home.
 We did pretty well all of this ourselves.